-The women there love taking care of their skin and use facial masks to hydrate, clean, and exfoliate their skin.
+The women there love taking care of their skin and use face masks to hydrate, clean, and exfoliate their skin.
 Those products are not necessarily very expensive or high-tech; facial masks from the fridge are perhaps the most popular ones.
 Cottage cheese, honey, strawberry, egg, and olive oil are used in all kind of combinations to address all of the possible skincare issues.

 Combine one egg yolk with two teaspoons of olive oil.
 Apply two layers and keep on your face until dry.
 For the best results, use this mask two to three times a week for a period of two months.

-Clay masks are very popular in Russia due to their healing benefits for oily and acne-prone skin.
+Clay masks are very popular in Russia due to their healing benefits for the oily and acne-prone skin.
 There are different kinds of clay masks available, including those that you can pre-mix before using and more luxurious versions that are ready to use.

 Another important trick that I recommend borrowing from Russian women is the regular usage of hair masks.
 Whether you choose DIY versions or pre-packaged ones, consistency is the key.
 Use your hair mask weekly, and you will definitely notice the difference.

 There you have it: a roundup of Russian beauty secrets and traditions that I can think of at the moment.
 I’d be delighted to answer any questions you might have on this topic — please leave them in the comments area below!